 - 2.1 The Rural Development Programme for England (RDPE), also referred to at European level as LEADER, is jointly funded by the European Union and the Department for Environment, Food and Rural Affairs (DEFRA).
-The aims of the programme are to safeguard and enhance the rural environment, improve the competitiveness of the agricultural sector and foster sustainable and thriving rural businesses and rural economies across England.
-The previous Rural Development Programme finished in 2014, where 28 Ribble Valley businesses and other local organisations received financial support through the programme. - 2.2 A report was originally presented to this Committee at its meeting on 27th January 2015, where it was anticipated that new RDPE programme was due to begin in Lancashire later in 2015, and the Councils Regeneration Team at that time were working with Lancashire County Council and other Lancashire Districts on a new Local Development Strategy (LDS).
-The planned programme schedule was subsequently deferred at national level, awaiting formal approval of the Lancashire LDS by the UK Government Department for Environment, Food & Rural Affairs (DEFRA), who are tasked with the overall management of the programme national level.
+The aims of the programme are to safeguard and enhance the rural environment, improve the competitiveness of the agricultural sector and foster sustainable and thriving rural businesses and rural economies across England. - 2.2 In the previous Rural Development Programme, there were 28 Ribble Valley businesses and other local organisations that received financial support, and the Councils' Regeneration Team worked with Lancashire County Council and other Lancashire Districts on the current RDPE strategy, which runs up to 2020.